MinaProtocol/mina/docs/specs/consensus/README.md

 ```rust
 P.tip = selectSecureChain(P.tip, P.chains)
 ```
-The `selectSecureChain` algorithm takes as input the peer's current best chain `P.tip` and its set of known valid chains `P.chains` and outputs the most secure chain according to the [Chain Selection Rules Section](#32-chain-selection-rules) described in [Section 3.2](#32-chain-selection-rules).
+The `selectSecureChain` algorithm, presented below, takes as input the peer's current best chain `P.tip` and its set of known valid chains `P.chains` and outputs the most secure chain according to the [Chain Selection Rules Section](#32-chain-selection-rules) described in [Section 3.2](#32-chain-selection-rules).

 In addition to the high-level idea given in Section 3.2, the algorithm employs some additional tiebreak logic when comparing chains of equal length or equal minimum density.